-In the secondary school, the study of physics is directed mainly to the field of classical physics, in which there are formulations of causal laws for natural phenomena.
-At this level, however, a teacher must take care to not present these "natural laws" in a deterministic sense.
-Here, teaching involves less finding "the truth" or "ultimate reality", and it must be directed to indicating the "immediate" validity of the conclusions which are drawn.
-In other words, the truth of a theory and the formulation of a law are only justified to the degree that it is valid with respect to the data available and interpreted.
-The unveiling of new insights and relationships might compel a physicist to modify or even entirely erase existing theories.
-In this regard, from history, examples can be mentioned from optics, sound, electricity, and magnetism, where change and/or amplification became necessary.
+In the secondary school the study of physics mainly is directed to the field of classical physics and there is an attempt to formulate causal laws for natural phenomena.
+At this level, however, the teacher must take care to not present these "natural laws" in a deterministic sense.
+Here, the teaching involves not so much findings of "the truth" or "ultimate reality" but it must be directed to indicating the "immediate" validity of the conclusions that are drawn.
+In other words, the truth of a theory and the formulation of a law only are justified to the degree that it is valid with respect to the data available and interpreted.
+The unveiling of new insights and relationships might compel the physicist to modify or even entirely erase existing theories.
+In this regard, from history a number of examples can be mentioned from optics, sound, electricity and magnetism where change and/or amplification became necessary.
 Mechanics, especially as developed by the insights of Newton, must be viewed as one of the cornerstones of the study of classical physics.
-However, before ordering specific physics themes meaningfully, especially because of their inherent structure-patterns and typical methodological approaches, it is necessary to indicate the actual problems which exist and with which a teacher can be confronted.
-We refer only to a few matters of which a teacher must have the necessary knowledge which might crop up in planning (also ordering) a theme such as quantum theory.
-Here it is important to know that the idea that energy exists as particular quantities or quanta and can be transmitted, first appeared in the 19th century.
-Max Planck had jumped at the idea, and further developed it.
-This enabled him to solve problems that classical physics previously could not.
+However, before being able to order particular physics themes meaningfully, especially on the basis of their inherent structure-patterns and typical methodological approaches, it is necessary to indicate the actual problems that exist and with which the teacher can be confronted.
+We refer only to a few matters of which the teacher must have the necessary knowledge that might crop up in planning (also ordering) a particular theme such as quantum theory.
+Here it is important to know that the idea that energy exists in particular quantities or quanta and can be transmitted first appeared in the 19th century.
+Max Planck had jumped at the idea and further developed it.
+This put him in a position to solve problems that classical physics previously could not.
 In linking up with quantum theory, Einstein formulated his well-know photon theory.
-This contributed to explaining certain phenomena which now are acceptable.
-These views, disclosures and findings regarding quantum theory brought about a complete revolution in theoretical physics.
+This contributed to explaining certain phenomena that now are acceptable.
+The mentioned views, disclosures and findings regarding quantum theory necessarily brought about a complete revolution in theoretical physics.
 Compared with this, and about matters still opposed, de Broglie came to the revolutionary idea that matter must be described in terms of its wave characteristics.
 He further confirmed his view by making a mathematical argument for it.
-Experiments planned and carried out afterward have shown that a stream of electrons, which earlier were viewed only as particles, also produce a pattern of defraction, i.e., a typical wave pattern.
-This disclosure ultimately gave rise to an additional theory in which Schrodinger maintains that each electron must be associated with its wave function.
+Experiments planned and carried out afterward have shown that a stream of electrons, which earlier were viewed only as particles, also produced a pattern of defraction or, more easily stated, it showed a typical wave pattern.
+This disclosure ultimately gave rise to an additional theory in which Schrodinger maintains that each electron must be associated with its particular wave function.
 This led to the general view that the probability is greatest that an electron will be found within a small area around the nucleus.
-According to Heisenberg, who worked more mathematically-logically, there is a definite limit to the preciseness of the simultaneous measurement of the position and momentum of an electron, with the assistance of any measuring instrument.
+According to Heisenberg, who worked more mathematically-logically, there is a definite limit to the preciseness of the simultaneous measurement of the position and momentum of an electron with the assistance of any measuring instrument.
 This also, then, is the essential difference between the abstractness and exactness of the natural sciences and mathematics.
 The degree of exactness of the former always is in relation to the accuracy of the measures.
 The uncertainty regarding the position of the electron is expressed by the following connection: (uncertainty regarding position) X (uncertainty regarding momentum) = Planck's constant.